Socio-climate budget tagging

 In response to the need identified above and with the support of the European Climate Foundation and Expertise France, I4CE developed the Socio-Climate Budget Tagging (SCBT), a methodological tool aiming to facilitate the identification of budgetary measures with both climate and social effects among climate budgetary measures pre-identified by environmental budget tagging exercises.
 This tool is detailed in an article published in the OFCE journal (cf. “Jointly tackling the climate crisis and social issues integrating social considerations into climate budget tagging exercises”).

 The SCBT considers five social dimensions: income inequality, poverty, employment, health, and access to basic needs and services (energy, clean water, food, infrastructure).
-A study currently underway aims to apply this tool to the French and Indonesian green budgets.
+A study currently underway aims to apply this tool to the Indonesian green budget.
 It will also augment the SCBT with an assessment of decision-making processes and case-by-case impact analyses of a limited basket of selected budgetary measures.
+Together with the CEQ Institute and Expertise France, I4CE published a report applying the methodology to Indonesia, with specific country-level adaptations and analyses as well as an updated socio-climate budget tagging tool.

 Partners